Rafels/Assignment-2/Assignment2_s929574.md

 ## Problem 2 ##
 #### Write a C++ program to sort string (name) in an alphabetical order.
 For example if a user enters a string "bye", then the output of the program will be "bey".

-This program uses the *string* and *algorithm* libraries in order to easily get the inputed string and then sort the charachters in ascending order.
+This program uses the *string* and *algorithm* libraries to easily get the inputted string and then sort the characters in ascending order.
 The *getline()* function uses an input, in this case *cin* and then gives the line to the string *Word*.
-By using the *.begin()* and *.end()* funtions the *sort* function can determine the start and end of the line that will be sorted.
+By using the *.begin()* and *.end()* functions the *sort* function can determine the start and end of the line that will be sorted.

 **The Code:**
 ```c++